Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Cleaning and Shaping the Root Canals

-Cleaning and shaping the root canal system of damaged tissue and bacteria is the main part of the root canal treatment.
+Cleaning and shaping the root canal system to remove damaged tissue and bacteria constitutes the main part of root canal treatment.
+The endodontic procedure steps for accessing and cleaning root canals are as follows:

 1. Once the tooth is numb, the endodontist removes any decay and existing dental restorations, such as fillings and crowns.